EyGioooo/AgarBot/README.md

 # AgarBot
 AgarBot is the latest working and ban-proof Bot for www.agar.io (the game).

+Please note that this is a fork from the default AgarBot, but this one is not patched, ban proof and way stabler.

 # Features
 Automaticly stay away from cells(balls) larger than you